arithescientist/real_estate_prediction/README.md

 By looking at the plot we can see houses above $1 milllion are located withing 20km of Bellevue.
 And for homes within 50km of Seattle, Although the price/house increases the bigger the sqft, the price/sqft reduces the the further away from Seattle a house is.

 ### Recommendation
-Ill definitely recommend investing in homes 50km from Seattle which is also about 20km from Bellevue.
+I'll definitely recommend investing in homes 50km from Seattle which is also about 20km from Bellevue.
 By doing this you'll get more space for a less price which will also translate into higher returns.

 # Question 3: